Is debt consolidation a good idea?

 What are the benefits of debt consolidation?

 - Save money on interest payments.
 Debt consolidation loans often have lower interest rates than other kinds of debts.
 For example, credit cards can have 20% interest rates while cash out refinances might have rates in the 6% to 7% range.
 As a result, debt consolidation might help you lower your interest payments.

 - Pay down debts faster.
 When you take the money you save on interest payments and use it to pay down your debts, this can help you get out of debt faster.

 - Pay bills more easily.
 Consolidating your debts gives you one bill to pay on one due date, rather than several bills to pay on several dates.

 - Make payment amounts predictable.
 Debt consolidation loans often have fixed interest rates, which means your monthly principal and interest payments won’t change.

-What are the cons of debt consolidation?
+What are the drawbacks of debt consolidation?

 - Consolidation does not eliminate debts.
 A debt consolidation plan can help you manage your debts and save money on interest payments.
 It does not eliminate your debts.
 Only paying down and paying off your debts does that.